jotavare/minishell/README.md

 	<a href="#utilities">utilities</a>
 </p>

+## ABOUT
+The Minishell project from school 42 is a C-based endeavor that focuses on developing a complete shell program.
+It encompasses process management, signal handling, and command execution, providing a deep understanding of system programming and command-line interfaces.
+The project sets a strong foundation for tackling complex system-level challenges, advancing in software development and working in group.

+<a href="https://github.com/jotavare/minishell/blob/master/subject/en_subject_minishell.pdf">Click here</a> for the subject of this project.

 ## Before Evaluation
 - [ ] Check norminette for any errors.
 - [ ] No segmentation fault, bus error, double free, ...